-The spreadsheet uses a three-phase (air, water, free product) oil solubility calculation (McGrath et al. 2004) that is coupled with a database of physical and chemical properties of typical petroleum hydrocarbons to calculate the distribution of petroleum hydrocarbons among the exposure water, headspace and free product phases.
-The properties database was developed by Concawe and contains physical/chemical properties such as boiling point, solubility and octanol-water partition coefficients (Kow) for 1462 hydrocarbon structures that are possibly found in petroleum products.
+Petroleum hydrocarbons are complex mixtures whose apparent toxicity varies with substance composition.
+This model calculates the solubility of a petroleum product based on the composition and then applies the Target Lipid Model (TLM) (McGrath and Di Toro 2009) for acute and chronic endpoints and toxic unit theory of additivity to calculate the toxicity or environmental risk limits of these mixtures.
+PetroTox uses a three-phase (petroleum product, water, air) oil solubility calculation (McGrath et al. 2004) that is coupled with a database of physical and chemical properties of typical petroleum hydrocarbons, to calculate the distribution of petroleum hydrocarbons among the exposure water, headspace and free product phases.
+The properties database was developed by Concawe and contains physical-chemical properties such as boiling point, sub-cooled (e.g., liquid) solubility and octanol-water partition coefficients (Kow) for 1512 hydrocarbons that are likely to be found in petroleum products.